lextm/jekyll-theme-chirpy/_posts/2018-8-2-history-of-php-manager-for-iis.md

 # Initial Releases from Ruslan Yakushev

-From the [code commit history](http://ruslany.net/tag/php-manager/) we can see that Ruslan made the first commit on August 9, 2010.
+From the [code commit history](http://ruslany.net/tag/php/) we can see that Ruslan made the first commit on August 9, 2010.
 However, the initial code seems to be a little bit older than that.

 This project is an IIS Manager extension (plus PowerShell snapin) to better support PHP configuration system via IIS Manager experience.
 So it was quite popular.

-Ruslan worked for Microsoft, and was in IIS team (product manager) before he later moved to other positions.
+Ruslan worked for Microsoft, and was in IIS team (Product Manager) before he later moved to other positions.

 The last commit he made was on December 13, 2013.